PedroAntunes178/game-tutor/README.md

 ## Usage

 1. **Browse Games**: Use the search bar and filters to find games that match your needs
+2. **Add to Favorites**: Click the heart icon to save games you want to play later
-2. **Start Tutorial**: Click "Start Tutorial" on any game card
+3. **Start Tutorial**: Click "Start Tutorial" on any game card to begin learning
-3. **Chat with AI**: Ask questions about rules, strategies, or variations
+4. **Chat with AI**: Ask questions about rules, strategies, or variations
+5. **Voice Interaction**: Use voice recording to ask questions hands-free
+6. **Listen to Responses**: Enable text-to-speech to hear AI responses aloud
-4. **Learn Interactively**: Get step-by-step guidance tailored to your questions
+7. **Learn Interactively**: Get step-by-step guidance tailored to your questions

+## Audio Features

+- **Voice Recording**: Record your questions using the microphone for hands-free interaction
+- **Speech Transcription**: Audio recordings are automatically transcribed to text
+- **Text-to-Speech**: Have AI responses read aloud for better accessibility
+- **Multi-modal Learning**: Perfect for visual, auditory, and kinesthetic learners

 ## Example Questions to Ask